-Usable Car go Capacity Conta Containers Maximum Maximum Type of Expected Reefer Speed Deadweight Class of Vessel Vessel Delivery Date TEUs Slots Length (Knots) (Long Tons) Aloha Class Containership Q4 2026 3,620 400 853' 2" 23.5 53,000 Aloha Class Containership Q2 2027 3,620 400 853' 2" 23.5 53,000 Aloha Class Containership Q4 2027 3,620 400 853' 2" 23.5 53,000
+Usable Car go Capacity Conta iners Maximum Maximum Type of Expected Reefer Speed Deadweight Class of Vessel Vessel Delivery Date TEUs Slots Length (Knots) (Long Tons) Aloha Class Containership Q1 2027 3,620 400 853' 2" 23.5 53,000 Aloha Class Containership Q3 2027 3,620 400 853' 2" 23.5 53,000 Aloha Class Containership Q2 2028 3,620 400 853' 2" 23.5 53,000

-Matson expects to deploy the three new vessels in the CLX service and redeploy three existing vessels into the Alaska service.
+Matson expects to deploy the three new Aloha Class vessels in the CLX service and redeploy three existing vessels into the Alaska service.
 The new vessels will have dual-fuel engines and be equipped with tanks, piping and cryogenic equipment designed to operate on LNG, conventional and alternative fuels.
 The new vessels are also being designed with state-of-the-art green technology features and fuel-efficient hulls.
 Each new vessel is expected to provide approximately 500 containers of additional capacity per voyage in the CLX service.

-The contract cost of the new vessel program is approximately \$1.0 billion in total, and milestone payments are expected to be financed with cash currently on deposit in the Company's Capital Construction Fund, cash and cash equivalents on the Company's Consolidated Balance Sheets and through cash flows generated from future operations, borrowings available under the Company's unsecured revolving credit facility or additional debt financings.
+The initial contract cost of the new vessel program is approximately \$1.0 billion, with milestone payments expected to be financed with cash currently on deposit in the Company's Capital Construction Fund, cash and cash equivalents on the Company's Consolidated Balance Sheets and through cash flows generated from future operations, borrowings available under the Company's unsecured revolving credit facility or additional debt financings.
 Actual and future vessel construction progress milestone payments based on signed agreements and change orders, excluding vessel steel price adjustments, owners' items and capitalized interest, are expected to be as follows:

-Paid Future Milestone Payments

-As of

-Dec ember 31,

-Vessel Construction Obligations (in millions) 2023 2024 2025 2026 2027 2028 Ther eafter Total

-Three Aloha Class Containerships \$ 99.9 \$ 71.0 \$ 367.1 \$ 323.0 \$ 132.0 \$ 6.0 \$ \$ 999.0
+Paid Future Milestone Payments As of Vessel Construction Obligations Dec ember 31, (in millions) 2024 2025 2026 2027 2028 The reafter Total Three Aloha Class Containerships \$ 189.5 \$ 290.3 \$ 313.6 \$ 185.0 \$ 22.2 \$ 2.9 \$ 1,003.5